 Check the CO/Smoke Alarm.
 Water, cleansers, and solvents should never be used because they can damage the unit.
 Replace the Smoke/CO Alarm immediately if it becomes contaminated by heavy dirt, dust, or grime and cannot be cleaned to avoid false alerts.

 This Smoke/Co Alarm Should Not Is Located: Garages, furnace rooms, crawl spaces, and unfinished attics are all places to look.
 Avoid regions that are highly dusty, unclean, or oily.
-The source of combustion particles is when something burns, combustion particles develop.
+The source of combustion particles is when something burns, and combustion particles develop.
 Poorly ventilated kitchens, garages, and furnace rooms are all places to avoid.

 If feasible, keep units at least 20 feet (6 meters) away from combustion sources (stove, furnace, water heater, space heater).
 If a 20-foot (6-meter) separation is not practicable.
 For example, in modular, mobile, or smaller homes, the Smoke Alarm should be placed as far away from these fuel-burning sources as possible.

-The placement guidelines are designed to keep these Alarms safely from a fuel-burning source, reducing unwanted alarms.
+The placement guidelines are designed to keep these Alarms safe from a fuel-burning source, reducing unwanted alarms.
 If a Smoke Alarm is put directly adjacent to a fuel-burning source, unwanted alerts may occur.
 As feasible, ventilate these locations—any culinary appliance within 5 feet (1.5 meters) near kitchens in air streams.

 Cooking smoke can be drawn into the smoke sensor by air currents, causing false alarms in humid environments.
 A shower, sauna, humidifier, vaporizer, dishwasher, laundry room, utility room, or another source of excessive humidity should be at least 10 feet (3 meters) away from this alarm, in full sunshine.
 The air is turbulent, such as near ceiling fans or open windows.
 Blowing air into the sensors may prevent CO or smoke from reaching them.